 This resource has been created by NATA committee members for the purposes of assisting the general membership-at-large.
 While we have attempted to provide a resource that is both accurate and reflective of the information available at the time of creation, NATA makes no express or implied representation or warranty as to the information contained herein.
 NATA and the respective authors shall not be liable nor responsible to any person or entity with respect to any loss or damage arising from its use.
 Athletic trainers should consult and act consistent with all applicable laws, including local and state practice acts, and other rules and policies.

 Athletic trainers (ATs) are healthcare professionals who render service or treatment, under the direction of or in collaboration with a physician, in accordance with their education and training and the state's statutes, rules, and regulations.
-ATs, who are traditionally known as musculoskeletal experts, can also support a variety of other providers and disciples including primary care, neurology, oncology, trauma, and cardiology.
+ATs, who are traditionally known as musculoskeletal experts, can also support a variety of other providers and disciples including primary care, neurology, oncology, trauma and cardiology.
 The skill set of an athletic trainer is widely varied.
 ATs can assist with patient care in the clinic, make clinical decisions based on patient’s history and present illness, support a plan of care by navigating patients to the correct providers, and assist with surgical cases in the operating room.
 ATs have the skill set to support advanced practice providers in delivering exceptional patient care at all times including during the COVID-19 pandemic.

 Health Care Topics